Back to blog

 Best for: JavaScript, Python, Ruby, Go, PHP teams.
 Full-stack startups to mid-market SaaS.

-Sentry remains the most widely deployed error monitoring platform in 2025.
+Sentry remains one of the most widely deployed error monitoring platforms in 2026.
 Its core strength is the combination of breadth (40+ SDK languages) and depth (distributed tracing, session replay, cron monitoring, performance profiling).

 Key strengths